 2015: OK-First staff presents "Helping Public Safety Officials Manage Oklahoma's Hazardous Weather: The New OK-First Weather Briefing Webpage" at the 2015 Annual Meeting of the National Weather Association in Oklahoma City, OK

-2016: OK-First launches the "OK-First Weather Briefing Webpage" - the latest version of the Mesonet's highly successful decision support webpages
+2016: OK-First launches the "OK-First Weather Briefing Webpage" - the latest decision support page for the OK-First community

 2017: OK-First achieves its largest 1-year training total in program history (425 attendees)